 Figure 1 – General block diagram of VTM2 encoder

 The picture partitioning structure, which is further described in section 3.2, divides the input video into blocks called coding tree units (CTUs).
 A CTU is split using a quadtree with nested multi-type tree structure into coding units (CUs), with a leaf coding unit (CU) defining a region sharing the same prediction mode (e.g. intra or inter).
-In this document, the term ‘unit’ defines a region of an image covering all components; the term ‘block’ is used to define a region covering a particular component (e.g. luma), and may differ in spatial location when considering the chroma sampling format such as 4:2:0.
+In this document, the term ‘unit’ defines a region of an image covering all colour components; the term ‘block’ is used to define a region covering a particular colour component (e.g. luma), and may differ in spatial location when considering the chroma sampling format such as 4:2:0.

-For all the other elements of VTM2, including intra prediction processes, inter picture prediction processes, transform and quantization processes, entropy coding processes and in-loop filter processes.
-As agreed in the 11th JVET meeting, the following features nothas been included in the VVC test model 2.
+The other features of VTM2, including intra prediction processes, inter picture prediction processes, transform and quantization processes, entropy coding processes and in-loop filter processes, are covered in sections 3.3 to 3.7, with an emphasis on how a feature is different from the corresponding HEVC process.As agreed in the 11th JVET meeting, the following features have been included in the VVC test model 2 on top of the bock tree structure.

 Intra prediction